al8n/agnostic/lite/README.md

 ## Introduction

-`agnostic-lite` is WASM friendly and light version of `agnostic`, for users who want to write async runtime-agnostic crate.
+`agnostic-lite` is WASM friendly and light version of `agnostic`, for users who want to develop async runtime-agnostic crate.

 `agnostic-lite` splits the big `Runtime` trait in `agnostic` in multiple small traits: